TommasoCere/homebridge-unifi-protect-webhook/README.md

 curl -X POST "http://<HB-IP>:12050/admin/webhooks/<NAME>/regenerate?adminSecret=<ADMIN_SECRET>"
 ```

-Admin UI (alternative to invoking endpoints manually):
+Integrated UI (inside Homebridge Config UI):

-- Open `http://<HB-IP>:12050/admin/ui` from your LAN.
+- Go to the plugin tile and open its configuration page in Homebridge UI.
-- Enter `adminSecret` (if configured) and click Login.
+- Use the embedded tab "Admin" to see your webhooks and email triggers.
-- Use "Generate temporary URL" to obtain a short‑lived URL (ephemeral token) without exposing the permanent token.
+- Click "Generate temporary URL" to get a short‑lived URL (ephemeral token) without exposing permanent tokens.
-- Permanent token is shown only if previously revealed.
+- Permanent token is only shown if it was previously revealed.

 Notes: